Kaimin018/ClickFast/README.md

 ## 🛠️ How to prevent website shutdown?

-Use [uptimerobot](https://uptimerobot.com/) to periodically ping to the target website.
+Use [uptimerobot](https://uptimerobot.com/) periodically ping the target website.